-Coronavirus: Week-long lockdown imposed in Bengaluru; Trump wears mask in public for the first time
+Coronavirus: Another record daily jump as India reports 28,638 new cases

+There are now more than 8.49 lakh coronavirus cases in the country.

-India on Saturday recorded 27,114 new coronavirus cases, taking the total to 8,20,915.
-This is the highest single-day increase in infections so far.
-The toll in the country stood at 22,123 with 519 new casualties.
+India on Sunday recorded 28,638 new coronavirus cases, taking the total to 8,49,553.
+The toll in the country rose by 551 to 22,674.
+This is the biggest single-day jump in infections so far.
 More than 5.15 lakh people have recovered.

 The Karnataka government has announced a complete lockdown from July 14 to July 22 in Bengaluru due to an alarming surge in coronavirus cases.
 Essential services will be permitted during the period.